Qianhewu/hugo-qianhw/content/photo/example/index.md

 ---
-title: Test photos
+title: My favorite photos
-subtitle: My photos for test
+subtitle:

 # Summary for listings and search engines
 summary: Photos for test